Stock Market Cycles

-Here are two quotations that stand out against the ability to predict the market, since there are no patterns or equations found in stocks markets prices.
-My opinion is different as I believe that if we have enough information on the market it will reveal the patterns or equations hidden behind it.
-We need at least 10 cycles of reliable data.
-Since on the average one cycle lasts 10 years, we need at least 100 years of data.
+Following are three quotations that stand out against the ability to predict the market, since there are no patterns or equations found in stock market prices.
+My opinion is different, as I believe that if we have enough information about the market it will reveal the patterns or equations hidden behind it.
+We need at least ten cycles of reliable data.
+Since one cycle lasts ten years on the average, we need at least 100 years of data.
 So far we have only 51 years of reliable data (since 1960).

-In the words of Nikolai D. Kondratieff (1950) "The Long Waves In Economic Life" in "Readings in Business Cycle Theory" , American Economic Association Series, p.
-34.
+In the words of Nikolai D. Kondratieff (1950).
+"The Long Waves in Economic Life."
+In "Readings in Business Cycle Theory," American Economic Association Series, p.
+34:

 "Although the period embraced by the data is sufficient to decide the question of the existence of long waves, it is not enough to enable us to assert beyond doubt the cyclical character of those waves.
 Nevertheless we believe that the available data are sufficient to declare this cyclical character to be very probable."